pandas-dev/pandas/doc/source/basics.rst

 ~~~~~~~~~~

 The :meth:`~DataFrame.itertuples` method will return an iterator
-yielding a tuple for each row in the DataFrame.
+yielding a namedtuple for each row in the DataFrame.
 The first element
-of the tuple will be the row's corresponding index value,
+of the tuple will be the row's corresponding index value, while the
-while the remaining values are the row values.
+remaining values are the row values.

 For instance,